 Social Security Disability Insurance (SSDI) vs. Private Individual Disability Insurance

-There are many myths floating around about disability insurance, but the most common is that there is little difference between SSDI and private long-term disability insurance.
+Many myths float around about disability insurance, but the most common is that there is very little difference between SSDI and private long-term disability insurance.
 Often, Americans will choose to skip the latter because they think the former will provide for them if they become disabled.

 Social Security is a federal program.
 Social Security Disability Income (SSDI) is usually provided if (1) the claimant has worked long enough to become eligible and (2) the otherwise eligible claimant meets the program’s definition of disabled.